 (a) Finance Committee

-The Finance Committee shall be chaired by the Treasurer and shall consist of at least one (1) other Board Director.
-The General Manager will also sit on this Committee as an ex officio Member.
-This Committee shall prepare and submit an annual budget prior to the fiscal year end and audited financial statements for the Annual General Meeting.
+The Finance Committee shall be chaired by the Treasurer and shall consist of at least one (1) other Director.
+The President and General Manager will also sit on this Committee as ex officio Members.
+This Committee shall prepare and submit an annual budget and audited financial statements for the Annual General Meeting.

 (b) Personnel Committee

-The Personnel Committee shall be comprised of the Chair, Treasurer and at least one (1) other Director to be appointed by motion at the Board of Directors’ regular meeting.
+The Personnel Committee shall be chaired by the President and shall consist of the Treasurer and at least one (1) other Director to be appointed by motion at the Board of Directors’ regular meeting.
 The Personnel Committee will review any submissions under Article 6(d), prior to such information being presented to the Board.